kamidev/sharing-cities-demo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+React scripts have been manually updated to stay current.

 ## Installing updated versions